somnathbarole/Getting-and-Cleaning-Data-Course-project/CodeBook.md

 DataExt: Extracted measurements on mean and standard deviation for each measurement

-TidyData: Tidy data set with average of each variable for each activity and each subject; dimensions 180 x 88
+TidyData: Tidy data set with average of each variable for each activity and each subject; dimensions 180 x 88.
+Note that measurements with string mean(), Mean and std in the feature names are extracted; function grep() is used to extract these measurements.

 ## Parameters / Variables in Tidy data set
 The parameters in the tidy data set are given below.
 These are already given in the descriptive fashion and further description/explanation of these parameters is not given.